fewdaysfewwords/CryptoTutorial/README.md

-About Your 1st Crypto Trading Tutorial
+Your 1st Crypto Trading Tutorial

 You're here because you want to most likely start trading in crypto and do not know where to start.
 This guide includes tips, tricks, entry points, failure points when you start trading in crypto.
 I learned by doing, failing, and tryign again.
 I recommend the same to you.
 This guide will help you avoid making the mistakes that I made.
 So, let's get started.